OPS-E2E-PPE/VBA-Docs/api/Word.Frame.VerticalPosition.md

 keywords: vbawd10.chm153747466
 f1_keywords:
 - vbawd10.chm153747466
-ms.prod: word
 api_name:
 - Word.Frame.VerticalPosition
 ms.assetid: 584880c0-85e3-d96c-291f-5671b792f818
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Frame.VerticalPosition property (Word)

 Returns or sets the vertical distance between the edge of the frame and the item specified by the **RelativeVerticalPosition** property.
 Read/write **Single**.

 ## Syntax

 _expression_. `VerticalPosition`

 _expression_ Required.
 A variable that represents a '[Frame](Word.Frame.md)' object.

 ## Remarks

 Can be a number that indicates a measurement in points, or can be any valid **[WdFramePosition](Word.WdFramePosition.md)** constant.

 ## Example